Aux Sync Jack Flash Mods - Complete Listing Bottom of Page

 So, either use the barrier sleeve, get the mod done, use a larger physical separation, use a different flash unit, or use a different brand of radio.

 See: Why You Want this Aux Sync Jack Mod

 A(***)430EX II Aux Sync Jack Mod

 While the 430EX II flash does not have any RF Interference issues that need modifications like the 580EX II, 580EX, and 430EX (writeup and corrective mods coming soon), it also does not have any type of sync jack.
 Here the Aux Sync Jack has been added, and due to the overly large foot plate and locking assembly, the jack had to be put into the flash body instead of the foot assembly, which means almost a total disassembly of the entire flash to gain proper access.
-This 430EX II Aux Sync Jack Mod (sub-mini jack) is being held to just $75, and still includes the standard 16 inch sync cord ending in the straight mini plug.
+This 430EX II Aux Sync Jack Mod (sub-mini jack) is being held to just $75, the standard 16 inch sync cord ending in the straight mini plug is $15.
 Other cords, shorter and longer, with RA or straight plugs are also available and can be seen in the Sync Cord section.
 The flash head on this flash rotates 180 degrees counter-clockwise, but only 90 degrees clockwise (viewed from above).
 To do the Extended Rotation Mod for this flash (as seen in other units), would be $40 when done along with the Aux Sync Jack Mod, or $55 if it is done as a separate item.